Excel – http://1drv.ms/1AThtM4

 – CARLSBG is determined to move away from a single star beer product company to become a star beer portfolio company.
 Over the past 10 years, CARLSBG has been trying to launch a couple of new products into the market.
 To date, however, its Carlsberg Green Label is still viewed as the group’s only crown jewel.
 As such, a reshuffle has been undertaken in its top management team over the last 2 to 3 years with the aim of bringing good changes to the group.
 Besides, it has also appointed a few brand managers to oversee the brand building efforts across a few main products, whereby premium brands are expected to form a larger proportion of its new product portfolio.
 While efforts are being made to build market share for its premium products, the Carlsberg Green Label will remain as the bread and butter of the group.
 Whether or not CARLSBG will be able to return to its former glory, it is still too early to tell, but the good efforts warrant CARLSBG a buy/hold call for the long term.
 There are downside risks if things do not turn out as expected.

-– At the current price (12.44), valuation of CARLSBG is not attractive.
-However, recently I accumulated a bit of CARLSBG shares because its DY% maintains at 5%.
+– At the current price (12.24), CARLSBG is slightly under valued.
+I am considering to accumulate CARLSBG because its DY% maintains at 5%.

 Latest Financial – Q2 2014 Financial Report (26 Aug 2014) http://www.bursamalaysia.com/market/listed-companies/company-announcements/1720665

 At the time of writing, I owned shares of CARLSBG.